Penn Arts & Sciences Logo

 Philosophy of Social Science

 Michael Weisberg has developed agent-based models that explains how scientific communities coordinate in producing scientific results, and how the division of cognitive labor affects the success of the scientific enterprise.
 In particular, Weisberg has developed an agent-based computational model in which different research approaches (strategies) are distributed within an epistemic landscape, each approach having its own epistemic payoff.
-A natural question to ask is how much attention should scientists pay to what other scientists are doing, and what are the costs/benefits of doing so.
+A natural question to ask is how much attention scientists should pay to what other scientists are doing and the costs/benefits of doing so.
 Weisberg shows that the most effective communities (i.e., those with the highest payoff) are a combination of trendsetters (who open new research paths) and followers (who imitate the most successful members of the scientific community).